All-optical switching at the two-photon limit with interference-localized states: Switching with the Diamond chain

-The open mode of the switching with the diamond chain is demonstrated in Fig. \ref{fig:Fig5}.
-In contrast to the closed operation, the open mode can also operate on a single rhombus of the diamond chain.
-Furthermore, the switching is successful if the photons enter from a single site, e.g. site 1, rather than the edge state.
-This is due to the fact that the site only overlaps with the edge states localized around the site: the photon remains stuck at the corresponding two edge states.
-This is seen in Fig. \ref{fig:Fig5} (b) as an oscillation between site 1 and sites 2 and 3, while site 4 remains empty.
-With two photons, instead, the photons delocalize to the right edge, where they enter the sink and exit the system.
-A noteworthy difference to the Stub unit cell behavior shown in Fig. \ref{fig:Fig3} is that both photons exit the system and do not remain stuck in the localized states.
-This highlights that, in the presence of interactions, photons move in pairs from one localized state to another, as demonstrated in Sec.~\ref{sec:understanding}.
-The switching contrast is perfect, see Fig. \ref{fig:Fig5} (c).
-The switching time is inversely proportional to the interaction strength $U$ and the decay rate $\gamma$ at the small $U$ and $\gamma$, respectively, as shown in Figs. \ref{fig:Fig5} (d) and (e).
-At large $U$ and $\gamma$, the switching time increases with the increase of $U$ or $\gamma$.
-Thus, optimal switching time is found in the intermediate values, similarly to the Stub unit cell case.
+The open operation of the switching with the diamond chain is shown in Fig.~\ref{fig:Fig5}.
+In contrast to the closed operation, the open operation needs only a single rhombus.
+Furthermore, the switching is successful already if the photons enter from a single site, e.g. site 1, rather than the edge state.
+This is due to the fact that the site only overlaps with the edge state localized around the site, and the photon remains stuck.
+This is seen in Fig.~\ref{fig:Fig5}(b) as an oscillation between site 1 and sites 2 and 3, while site 4 remains empty.
+With two photons, instead, the photons delocalize towards the right edge, where they enter the sink and exit the system.
+A noteworthy difference to the Stub unit cell behavior shown in Fig.~\ref{fig:Fig3} is that both photons exit the system and do not remain stuck in the localized states.
+This highlights that, in the presence of interactions, photons move in pairs from one localized state to another.
+The switching contrast is perfect, see Fig.~\ref{fig:Fig5}(c).
+The switching time is inversely proportional to the interaction strength and the decay rate in the small $U$ and $\gamma$ limit, respectively, as shown in Figs.~\ref{fig:Fig5}(d) and (e).
+For large $U$ and $\gamma$, the switching time increases with $U$ and $\gamma$, thus the optimal $t_\text{switch}$ is found for theintermediate values.